Hashal890/fruits-vegetables-platform/README.md

 ## Dot & Key Clone
-Hello everyone, we are a group of 6 members building dot & key clone in our construct week at Masai School.
+Hello everyone, we are a group of 6 members cloned a website 'Dot & Key' in our construct week at Masai School.
 Look out our website:- https://dotandkeyclone.netlify.app/

 ### Features

-- Search products by names.
-- Sort & filter by many options.
+- Sort & filter by many options on product page.
-- Responsive webpage.
-- Get a smooth experience in payment , login & signup process.
+- Get a smooth experience in payment, login & signup process.
+- Manual and automatic carousels.
+- Offcanvas on cart page.
+- Animations on carousels.

 ### Tech Stack